 You better believe it!
-Despite what most people may think OUA schools do give you athletic scholarships along with academic ones and whole list of others depending on what school you go to.
+Despite what most people may think OUA schools do have the capacity to give athletic scholarships along with academic ones and a whole list of others depending on what school you go to.

 The most an OUA University can give you from an athletic stand point is $4500 for the year ($2250 a semester).

 The amount you receive completely depends on the Head Coach's decision in how much they want to offer you.
 They are typically given out in $500 dollar increments, so the lowest you will typically see is $500 and the highest is of course the $4500 max.

 Depending on what type of Letter of Intent you sign these scholarships can be for one year, or sometimes guaranteed for all four years as long as you are meeting your academic standing and all requirements of being on the team.